-These fellowships are looking for underrepresented minorities, including women and people of color, to join their ranks!
-These programs cover all career stages, from current undergraduates to PhD students and professionals.
+These fellowships are looking for underrepresented minorities, including women, people of color, Latinx, LGBTQ, and more to join their programs.
+These programs cover all career stages, from current undergraduates, Master’s, PhD, postdoctoral students, and professionals.
 They represent a number of disciplines, including engineering, research, health, the arts, and more.
 If one of these sounds exciting to you, make sure to bookmark it to your ProFellow account!

 AAUW Selected Professions Fellowships provide opportunities for women to pursue graduate and first-professional degrees in architecture, computer and information sciences, engineering, and mathematics, fields where women traditionally have been underrepresented and where the employment outlook and earnings potential are strong.
 To address the underrepresentation of women of color in promising professions and encourage cultural diversity in these areas, fellowships in business administration, law, and medicine are also available, but only to women of color.
 Recipients must be U.S. citizens or permanent residents.

 The Council of the American Educational Research Association (AERA) established the fellowship program to provide support for doctoral dissertation research, to advance education research by outstanding minority graduate students, and to improve the quality and diversity of university faculties.
 This fellowship targets members of racial and ethnic groups historically underrepresented in higher education (e.g., African Americans, Alaskan Natives, American Indians, Asian Americans, Hispanics or Latinos, and Native Hawaiian or Pacific Islanders).
 Eligible graduate students for the AERA Minority Dissertation Fellowship in Education Research will be at the writing stage of their dissertation by the beginning of the fellowship.
 Include a $19,000 stipend to study education, teaching, learning, or other education research topic.